-RHA has transitioned all households to the amended simplified medical deduction schedule.
-As a result, a slight increase to the agency rental revenue was experienced for the first time in FY 2021.
-Staff will continue to monitor this activity and its overall influence on both the agency and its PH residents and HCV participants.
+RHA has now transitioned all households to the amended simplified medical deduction schedule.
+As a result, an increase in agency rental revenue was experienced and benchmarks within the HCV program were met for the first time in FY 2022.

 2016-02: Redefine near elderly person